What is the Purpose of Creatine?

 What is creatine?

 Creatine is a naturally occurring compound found in small amounts in foods like red meat and fish.
 Your body also makes it in the liver, kidneys, and pancreas.
-Once produced or eaten, it’s stored in your muscles where it’s used for quick, explosive energy—the kind you need for heavy lifts, sprint intervals, and HIIT workouts.
+Once produced or eaten,, most of it is stored in your skeletal muscles as creatine phosphate, where it’s used for quick, explosive energy—the kind you need for heavy lifts, sprint intervals, and HIIT workouts.
 Think of creatine as extra fuel in your tank: it helps power short bursts of high-intensity effort, so you can lift heavier, sprint faster, and push harder when it matters most.
+It also helps with muscle recovery.
+Because of these reasons, it’s become a popular dietary supplement for those looking to enhance muscle growth.
+The effects of creatine supplementation include the following benefits.

 INCREASED STRENGTH AND POWER